top of page

 How does Together for Choice promote the right of individuals with developmental disabilities to choose where to live and how to spend their days?

 Together for Choice identifies federal and state laws, regulations and policies that limit choice and advocates for change in those laws, regulations and policies.
-TFC meets with legislators and agency officials in Washington and in state capitals to explain the importance of policies and that allow individuals with developmental disabilities to have the same life choices as non-disabled individuals.
+TFC meets with legislators and agency officials in Washington and in state capitals to explain how particular policies affect the ability of individuals with developmental disabilities to choose the housing and program options that best meet their needs and preferences.
+There is a tendency among other advocacy groups and government policymakers to favor one-size-fits-all solutions.
+Often, these solutions do not take into account the needs and preferences of those with the most significant disabilities.
+Together for Choice works hard to educate policymakers on this issue and to propose legislative or regulatory changes that accommodate the needs and preferences of this segment of the disabilities community.

 Which federal laws, regulations and policies inhibit the choices of individuals with developmental disabilities?